-Nevertheless, the basic requirements in this Subpart G2 should be taken into account to enable the crew to fulfil their task.
+Nevertheless, the basic requirements in this Subpart G2 should be taken into account to enable the crew to fulfill their task.
 It was the idea to have these objectives sufficiently generalised to allow a potential integration in different regulatory concepts.
-Therefore, it is intent that the requirements in this Subpart replace the requirements in Subpart G of CS-UAS.
-In this Subpart reference is made to the Guidance Material in Subpart G of CS-UAS as it is still considered to be helpful.
+Therefore, the requirements in this Section replace the requirements in Subpart G of CS-UAS.
+In this Section, reference is made to the Guidance Material in Subpart G of CS-UAS as it is still considered to be helpful.